grei-ufc/vrslab/README.md

-# O que é o LSRV?
+# What is the VRSL?

-A Virtual Reality Substation Laboratory (VRSL) é um software desenvolvido utilizando da Unity Engine pelo Grupo de Redes Elétricas Inteligentes (GREI) para melhorar o processo de ensino-aprendizagem em cursos de Engenharia Elétrica no que tange ao conteúdo de subestações.
+The Virtual Reality Substation Laboratory (VRSL) is a software development using Unity Engine by Smart Grids Group (SSG) é um software desenvolvido utilizando da Unity Engine pelo to improve the teaching-learning process in Electrical Engineering courses with regard to substation content.

-## Seção 1 - Qual é a principal função do Virtual Reality Substation Laboratory (VRSL)?
+## Section 1 - What is the main function of the Virtual Reality Substation Laboratory (VRSL)?

-O software recria, de forma fiel, a subestação de distribuição de energia elétrica que alimenta o Campus Professor Prisco Bezerra da Universidade Federal do Ceará (UFC).
+The software faithfully recreates the electricity distribution substation that feeds the Campus Professor Prisco Bezerra of the Federal University of Ceará (UFC).

-O software possui dois ambientes para exploração discente, sendo eles o Pátio da Subestação e a Casa de Comando.
-No pátio é possível visualizar os equipamentos de uma subestação de distribuição, tais como Transformador de Corrente (TC), Transformador de Potencial (TP), transformadores de potência, chave seccionadora, religadores e estruturas de concreto, conforme ilustrado nas Figuras abaixo que comparam o real com o virtual.
+The software has two environments for students to explore: the Substation Yard and the Command House.
+In the courtyard it is possible to see the equipment of a distribution substation, such as the Current Transformer (CT), Potential Transformer (PT), power transformers, disconnect switches, reclosers and concrete structures, as illustrated in the Figures below, which compare the real with the virtual.

-Subestação Real            |  Subestação RV :-------------------------:|:-------------------------:
+Real Substation            |  VR Substation :-------------------------:|:-------------------------:
 ![image](https://github.com/grei-ufc/vrslab/assets/172390778/861434b1-303c-47e3-8c01-34edb6328b4e)  |  ![image](https://github.com/grei-ufc/vrslab/assets/172390778/6a34490a-4d1c-4fe5-82e9-4da2bcaed8b6)

-Além disso, no ambiente do pátio também há um drone no qual os alunos podem sobrevoar a subestação com a finalidade de visualizar os equipamentos por um ângulo melhor, conforme mostrado abaixo.
+In addition, in the courtyard environment there is also a drone on which students can fly over the substation in order to view the equipment from a better angle, as shown below.

 <div align="center">

 <img width="850" alt="foto-3" src="https://github.com/grei-ufc/vrslab/assets/172390778/7c95dd27-2c3e-44e1-a5fc-1578cfb9b5b6">
 </div>

-O ambiente da Casa de Comando possui os quadros de proteção e automação com seus respectivos equipamentos, como relés, computadores industriais e Switches.
-Neles, é possível interação para criar simulações completas de eventos de falta que ocorreram na subestação real, com supervisório, oscilógrafias e diagrama de atuação das proteções, conforme exibido nas Figuras abaixo.
+The Command House environment contains the protection and automation panels with their respective equipment, such as relays, industrial computers and switches.
+In these, it is possible to interact to create complete simulations of fault events that have occurred in the real substation, with supervisory control, oscillographs and diagrams of how the protections work, as shown in the Figures below.

-Subestação Real            |  Subestação RV :-------------------------:|:-------------------------:
+Real Substation            |  VR Substation :-------------------------:|:-------------------------:
 ![image](https://github.com/grei-ufc/vrslab/assets/172390778/e9279ba0-270a-4e9e-b0b4-4e9844b26745)  |  ![image](https://github.com/grei-ufc/vrslab/assets/172390778/0bd3cbfa-0357-4a83-850d-4f7473ff3a0d)